 My friend says she wants to educate me because I’m dreadfully deficient in coupon savvy.
 I don’t seem to know the four cardinal directions or how to properly clean a window.
 I waste money on needless supplies when—with a little time and effort—I could make something like the store-bought kind from scratch.
 I also don’t save used envelopes.
 When it comes to molding me into a proper country housewife, she certainly has her work cut out.
 And nothing could please her more.
 Or me for that matter.

 We have a cacophony of authoritative voices shrieking at us all day long from newscasts to blog posts (Hopefully, not this one!) informing us of how to live right.
 How to make the world a better place.
 How to become strong, beautiful, holy, and helpful.

 Yep.
 The world offers lots of great advice.

-But not one of them makes me snort my English tea in laughter like my friend.
+But not one of them makes me as happy as my friend.

 A. K. Frailey is the author of 15 books, a teacher for 35 years, and a homeschooling mother of 8.

 Make the most of life’s journey.